laataiasu/laataiasu.github.io/content/post/2022-04-08-omegle-chat/index.md

 I was trying to learn english, speaking especially.
 But ffffff only Indonesian there.
 When I check there's an international guy, it turns out that most of them just horny guys and doesn't wanna talk except I am a girl.
 I tried VPN and still not work, maybe thats because its because free.
-I'm a computer science student, 6th semester, but still dont know the concept of VPN and dont want to learn.
+I'm a [[Computer Science]] student, 6th semester, but still dont know the concept of VPN and dont want to learn.
 I feel so bad, why am I still detected as Indonesian, I want to learn pleasssssseeeee.
 And I was giving up livestreaming.